vnkazna/container_monitor/docs/developer/writing-tests.md

 A temporary workspace for integration tests is created once before running the test suite by `test/create_tmp_workspace.ts`.
 In this helper script, we use [`simple-git`](https://github.com/steveukx/git-js) module to initialize git repository.

+## Two environments for integration tests

+This is confusing, read it carefully.
+We use `esbuild` to bundle all production code into one file `out/extension.js`.
+This file **is** the extension.
+That works great for production but it's a _nightmare_ for integration testing.

+When we load the extension in integration tests, we load this `extension.js` bundle.
+And since it's all in one file, we can't import parts of our app and change them.

+Before the `esbuild` bundling, we could call `accountService.addAccount();` from our integration tests and we would add account to the extension under test.
+This is no longer the case because the `accountService` is bundled in the large bundle and we can't import it in the tests.

+We solve this by initializing a "second" extension for tests and running some tests on the bundled extension and some tests on the "second" extension.
+The benefit of testing the bundled extension is that that's as close to the production as we get.
+The benefit of the "second" extension is that we can manipulate the extension internals for white-box testing.

 ### Debugging integration tests

 For debugging the integration tests, we first need to create a test workspace.
 We can do that by running `npm run create-test-workspace` script.
 This script generates a new workspace and inserts its path into `.vscode/launch.json`.